-UK research says that 1 in 10 young people are in desperate need of help.
+UK research says that 1 in 6 young people are in desperate need of help with their mental health, and we know that there are not enough local services available to meet the level of need.

 - Addressing the whole school environment